ViswanathaSwamy-PK-TechSkillz-Academey/.github/profile/README.md

-# Welcome to ViswanathaSwamy PK TechSkillz Academy
+# Welcome to Viswanatha Swamy P K TechSkillz Academy

 ## Hi there 👋 this is `Swamy The Learner !!`